-Avaya Aura Communication Manager 6 has two modes of operation: Evolution Server and Feature Server.
+Avaya Aura Communication Manager 7 has two modes of operation: Evolution Server and Feature Server.
 Evolution Server mode supports analog, digital, H.323 IP, and SIP endpoints.
 Feature Server mode is SIP-only.
 (Despite its lack of support for analog, digital, and H.323 IP endpoints, Feature Server mode might be preferred by some customers because it allows for full sequencing of other applications.)

-In some cases, the manner and extent to which the requirements in § 1194.23 are satisfied by Avaya Aura Communication Manager 6 depends on whether the end-user's device is analog, digital, H.323 IP, or SIP.
+In some cases, the manner and extent to which the requirements in § 1194.23 are supported by Communication Manager depends on whether the end-user's device is analog, digital, H.323 IP, or SIP.
 The device-specific responses for all four device types are valid for Evolution Server mode.
-Responses that are specific to analog, digital, and H.323 IP devices are not applicable to Feature Server mode.
+Responses that are specific to analog, digital and H.323 IP devices are not applicable to Feature Server mode.